-Of course, I’ve always owned a MacBook.
+I first started developing on a MacBook.
 There are aspects of Apple’s laptops that other hardware manufactures have not been able to match for me quite yet.
-But as for a desktop where form factor, sleek aluminum design, and the incredibly responsive trackpad are not concerns, then a Hackintosh is the way to go for tabletop computing.
+But as for a desktop where form factor, sleek aluminum design, and the responsive trackpad are not concerns, then a Hackintosh is the way to go for tabletop computing.

 Should you build a hackintosh?
 Probably not.
-It’s a breach of Apple’s macOS Terms and Conditions, but Apple has been kind and hasn’t litigated individuals, but they have sued companies that attempt to turn a profit.
+It’s a breach of Apple’s macOS Terms and Conditions and they have sued companies that attempt to turn a profit.
+However, Apple has been kind and hasn’t litigated individuals.
 Building a Hackintosh involves a lot of troubleshooting and tinkering.
 But if you’re okay with all of this, then try it out!
-The first place to start is to begin lurking various communities (/r/hackintosh).
+The first place to start is to begin lurking in the community (/r/hackintosh).